-Inventory shrinkage could be slowly eating away at your profits without you even realising.
+nventory shrinkage could be slowly eating away at your profits without you even realizing.

 And you have to get a handle on this before it costs your business big money.